janikvonrotz/janikvonrotz.ch/content/post/2018-09-30-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 In this tutorial I am going to show how you can build an online accessible thermometer using the Raspberry Pi 3 B-model.

+We will start by buying the electronic components and finish with a chart showing the temperature data.

+Walking through the tutorial requires basic knowledge in working with linux and advanced knowledge in building web applications.
+Whereas the web application part is optionally.

-Using a GSM module and a thermo sensor the Raspberry we will retrieve temparature data and save it to a remote server.
+Using a GSM module and a thermo sensor our Raspberry Pi will retrieve temparature data and save it to a graphql server.

-I also gonna show how the data can be visualized and embedded on a web page.
+Using react and a graphql client library we will create a chart with the temperature data.

 # Hardware

-The setup consists of the following components:
+This is my hardware shopping list.

 * Raspberry Pi 3 Model B
 * MicrosSDHC Card 32 GB